ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-solisa986/README.md

     LaTeX and the senior thesis template for the Department of Computer Science
   - [ ] The title of the thesis is both interesting and appropriate
   - [ ] The thesis includes at least twelve references
+  - [ ] Unless there is a convincing reason to require otherwise, each chapter in the senior thesis should contain at least ten to twenty pages of contents formatting in the required style
   - [ ] The thesis consists of at least `7500` words
   - [ ] The thesis follows a logical flow at the level of chapters, sections, subsections, and individual paragraphs